West African officials head for Mali after 'attempted coup'

 A delegation from the main regional decision-making body ECOWAS will visit Bamako on Tuesday, ECOWAS, the United Nations, African Union, European Union and several European countries said in a joint statement.
 It did not give further details.

+ECOWAS played a key role in the formation of an interim government after the August coup.

 U.N.
 Secretary-General Antonio Guterres said late on Monday he was "deeply concerned" by the detention of Mali's leaders and called for calm and their unconditional release.
-The U.S. State Department also issued a statement calling for their release.
+The U.S. State Department also called for their release.

+"Sanctions will be adopted against those who stand in the way of the transition," said Josep Borrell, High Representative of the EU for Foreign Affairs, on Twitter.

-Ndaw and Ouane appear to have moved against the military's control over a number of key positions.
+Ndaw and Ouane appear to have moved against the military's control over a number of key positions, replacing two leaders of the August coup who held positions as ministers of defence and security.

 Two sources told Reuters the military were reacting to the cabinet reshuffle, although their ultimate goal was unclear.